- Current Prices:$530,000 to $1,199,000

-As a neighborhood on the upswing, there are a number of housing options.
-Choices include renovated Victorian homes throughout the area and new construction condominiums and lofts with loads of amenities.
-There are also rental homes and apartment units in the neighborhood.
-Homes located near the freeway or BART station will experience more noise and traffic.
+As a neighborhood on the upswing, there are a number of housing options where homebuyers can find a mix of single-family homes and attached homes.
+Choices include renovated Victorian homes throughout the neighborhood and some new construction condominiums and lofts with plenty of amenities.
+There are also a few apartment buildings.
+Residences located near Interstate 880 or the BART station will experience more noise and traffic.

 Where to Eat

-Lower Bottoms has several local restaurants that are open for breakfast and lunch and a select few that serve dinner.
+Although Lower Bottoms doesn’t have a large selection of restaurants to choose from, it does offer a few local restaurants that serve American fare.
 Locals enjoy casual dining spots for breakfast or lunch along Filbert Street or 3rd Street.
-Other restaurants in the vicinity include delicious soul food on Mandela Parkway as well as sandwich shops or Chinese take-out located on 10th Street.
+Other restaurants in the vicinity include soul food on Mandela Parkway as well as sandwich shops or Chinese take-out on 10th Street.

 What You'll See

-The Village Bottoms Cultural District is a commercial hub that aims to revitalize the neighborhood's culture and history with local community organizers.
-With neighborhood in the midst of a transition, you'll see new construction and remodeling of homes throughout the area.
-Many of the renovated homes are old Victorians that are getting new updates.
-Lower Bottoms is a predominantly residential area so expect to see families with children as well as young professionals, artists, and entrepreneurs.
+The Village Bottoms Cultural District aims to revitalize the neighborhood’s culture and history with local community organizers.
+With the neighborhood in the middle of a transition, you’ll see new construction and homes renovations happening throughout the community.
+Many of the renovated homes are old Victorians that are getting modern updates.
+Lower Bottoms is a predominantly residential area so expect to see families with children as well as professionals from all walks of life.

 Friday Night Fun

-Friday night heralds the weekend, and The Lower Bottoms is no exception.
-Begin with dinner and drinks at a Senegalese restaurant that is also a bar and dance club late at night.
-Afterwards, stop in at one of the local bars to hear some soul music.
-End the evening by getting a coffee at a café on Broadway that's open till midnight.
+On a typical Friday night in Lower Bottoms, locals tend to go out for dinner and drinks.
+One of the Senegalese restaurants in the neighborhood provides not only authentic cuisine, but it is also a bar and dance club on the weekends.
+Afterward, residents stop in at one of the local bars to hear some soul music.
+End the evening by getting a coffee at a café on Broadway that’s open until midnight.

 The Perfect Sunday

-A perfect Sunday in Lower Bottoms starts with a hearty and authentic soul food breakfast at one of the restaurants in the area.
-View a piece of cinema history by visiting the 16th Street Train Station, which was the set for the 2005 film "Rent."
-End your Sunday with a walk around the community and witness the architecture of the rehabbed Victorian homes.
+A perfect Sunday in Lower Bottoms starts with a hearty and authentic soul food breakfast at one of the restaurants in the neighborhood.
+View a piece of cinema history by visiting the 16th Street Train Station, which was the movie set for the 2005 film “Rent.”
+End your Sunday with a leisurely stroll throughout the community and view the architectural styles of the rehabbed Victorian homes in the area.